-Join us for an information session to hear about both online programs: Medical Coding and Medical Transcription.
-In this session you will le...
+Join us for an information session to hear about our online programs: Medical Coding, Billing and Medical Transcription.
+In this session you...
 More »

 The NEW Professional Medical Coding and Billing program was designed by leading industry experts to prepare students for the new ICD-10 code...
 More »